omarchavez18/AlohaSurf/README.md

 # AlohaSurf
-This project is a small web page about a surfboard shop, the purpose of the project is the implementation of webpack.
+>This project is a small web page about a surfboard shop, the purpose of the project is the implementation of webpack.

+## Live Demo
 To see the aloha Surf webpage click in the next link [Aloha Surf](https://omarchavez18.github.io/AlohaSurf/)